 Graduates would include the mother, daughter, wife, sister-in-law and mistress of presidents.
-Dorothy Walker Bush, the mother of President George H.W.
-Bush, attended, as did her granddaughter, Dorothy Bush Koch.

 President John F. Kennedy had a penchant for Miss Porter’s graduates.
 He married one, Jacqueline Bouvier, and had an affair with another, Mimi Alford.
 Alford later wrote a tell-all book, Once Upon A Secret: My Affair With President John F. Kennedy and its Aftermath.